Sisters from Clay County enjoying their 90s

 Their early lives were filled with hard work on the farms, where they milked cows and helped in the field.

-“We were all over Nebraska farming,” she said, remembering the hard Dust Bowl and Great Depression days of the 1930s when many tenant farm families moved yearly.
+“We were all over Nebraska farming,” she said with a chuckle, remembering the hard days of the Dust Bowl and Great Depression in the 1930s when many tenant farm families moved frequently.

-Church was 10 or 11 when her family moved into Fairfield.
-In the years that followed, all three sisters worked at different local businesses to help the family.
+Church was 10 or 11 when her family established its home in Fairfield.
+In the years that followed, all three sisters — now living in town — worked at different local businesses to help the family.
 Some of their workplaces included a creamery (Leona), a restaurant (Marvel) and a drugstore (Betty).

-“Our father and other were OK with women working outside the home,” Church said.
+“Our father and others were OK with women working outside the home,” Church said.

 After leaving home, the three women had long careers in their various endeavors.
 Williams worked for 60 years as a businesswoman, owning five apparel shops.
 Mills taught school for 50-plus years.
 Church taught school, then was a bookkeeper for 20 years before going into the computer field until her retirement.